 Editorial Policy

-Last Updated: February 2026
+Last Updated: March 2026

-At CoreStacks, we cover longevity science, supplements, peptide research, and health optimization by tracking what leading researchers and practitioners actually say — then making it accessible, organized, and easy to act on.
+At CoreStacks, we cover longevity science, supplements, peptide research, and health optimization by tracking what leading researchers and practitioners actually say, then making it accessible, organized, and easy to act on.

 We’re a curation and reporting platform.
 We don’t run clinical trials, we don’t formulate supplements, and we don’t play doctor.
 Here’s how we work.